Michigan Sports Betting Update

 Coronavirus Impact on Michigan Sports Betting

 Legal sports betting in Michigan was doomed from the start.
-The very first day that legal sports betting launches, the sports world began to come to a halt.
+The very first day that legal sports betting launched in MI, the sports world began to come to a halt.
 The Coronavirus pandemic officially reached the sports world and one-by-one, sports leagues began to suspend and cancel events.

 Due to the pandemic, Michigan sports betting never got a chance to get off of the ground.
 Instead, it will almost be like a second grand opening when the sports world resumes and casinos and sportsbooks open back up.
 Sportsbooks in Las Vegas are beginning to take bets on eSports and virtual sports to help make up for the absence of live sports.
 Since there is no legal mobile sports betting in Michigan at this time and the casinos are closed, it is unlikely Michigan will adopt the same principles as Nevada.
-With sports coming back over the summer, we expect mobile sports betting to get back on track.
+We expect mobile sports betting to get the state back on track.